ONSdigital/census-rm-deploy/README.md

 ### [CI Kubernetes Pipeline](pipelines/ci-kubernetes-pipeline.yml)
 This pipeline has three sections:

-1.The first pulls from the [`census-rm-kubernetes`](https://github.com/ONSdigital/census-rm-kubernetes) repo triggered by commits to master and applies the latest microservice and handler configs to the kubernetes cluster specified by the pipeline configuration.
+1. The first pulls from the [`census-rm-kubernetes`](https://github.com/ONSdigital/census-rm-kubernetes) repo triggered by commits to master and applies the latest microservice and handler configs to the kubernetes cluster specified by the pipeline configuration.

-1.The second checks for new builds for the `latest` tag for the RM container registry images.
+1. The second checks for new builds for the `latest` tag for the RM container registry images.
 On being triggered by a new image build it runs the config apply to ensure the config is in line with master, then runs `kubectl patch` for the newly built images deployment giving them a timestamp and image digest label.
 This causes kubernetes to re-pull the latest image and bring up new pods while we are using `imagePullPolicy: Always`.

-Lastly the pipelines runs the [`acceptance tests`](https://github.com/ONSdigital/census-rm-acceptance-tests) in kubernetes against the deployed services.
+1. Lastly the pipelines runs the [`acceptance tests`](https://github.com/ONSdigital/census-rm-acceptance-tests) in kubernetes against the deployed services.

 #### How to fly
 Create a secrets YAML file containing the required configuration: